betloreilly/opensearch/opensearch_workshop_final.md

 - `description` (no boost) means: multiply by 1 (default)
 - Result: a match in `name` counts 3× more than the same match in `description`

-**Important:** Boosting does NOT filter results—it only changes their ranking order.
+**Important:** Boosting does NOT filter results ; it only changes their ranking order.

 ---